ababaian/VIRUSxDISCVRY/tools/IUPred2A.md

 ### 5. Interpretating Results

-IUPred measures the confidence of a disordered region by estimating the energy of a residue in an amino acid sequence using the following formula:
+IUPred measures the confidence of a disordered region by estimating the energy of a residue in an amino acid sequence using the following formula [Mészáros et al., 2018]:

 $e_i^k = \sum_{j=1}^{20} P_{ij} \cdot c_j^k$

 Where $e_i^k$ is the estimated energy of the residue at position $k$ of amino acid type, $i$ $P_{ij}$ is the $(i,j)$-th element of the $20 \times 20$ energy predictor matrix, $c_j^k$ is the $j$-th element of the amino acid composition vector, representing the ratio of amino acid type $j$ in the sequence neighborhood of position $k$.
 The energies are smoothed with a window size and then transformed into a score between 0 and 1, which can be interpreted as quasi-probabilities of a given residue being disordered.
 Residues with favorable (low) energies are predicted as ordered; residues with unfavorable (high) energies are predicted as disordered.
-The common/accepted thresholds for "true positive" or "significance" outputs is 59.6% when using 5% false positive rates and 68.72% when using 10% false positive rates.
+The common/accepted thresholds for "true positive" or "significance" outputs is 59.6% when using 5% false positive rates and 68.72% when using 10% false positive rates [Mészáros et al., 2018].

 Another result that is found when using IUPred2 is the ANCHOR2 line, which measures the confidence for the identification of disordered binding sites.
-Similarly, it also measures the energy of a residue in an amino acid sequence, but it also includes estimates for the energy associated with an interaction with a globular protein and with the local disordered sequence environment.
+Similarly, it also measures the energy of a residue in an amino acid sequence, but it also includes estimates for the energy associated with an interaction with a globular protein and with the local disordered sequence environment [Mészáros et al., 2018].
 These additional estimates are added onto the following formula:

 $S_k =(E_{gain,k}(w_1) - E_{gain,0})(I_k(w_2)-I_0)$

 The common/accepted thresholds for "true positive" or "significance" outputs is 64% when using a false positive rate of 5%

 The output can be used in the creation of a "Figure" as a line graph that shows the disorder/binding propensity along the protein sequence.
 For a reproducible analysis, it is necessary to document the tool version, prediction type, protein sequence (identifier or sequence), threshold values, and any additional changes made to the analysis in the legend.
-An example of this can be seen in the previous section.
+An example of this can be seen in the previous section [Mészáros et al., 2018].

 # Conclusion